We offer all year round eco-volunteer missions on the island of Sulawesi in Indonesia around the fabulous karsts of Konawe.

 - We beaches beaches in progress on a local boat ensuring complete logistical autonomy,

-- Our various base camps (in personal tent) are each installed on a beach.
-We sleep under the stars and the gentle sound of waves,
+- Our different base camps (under personal tents) are set up on a beach each time.
+We sleep under the stars rocked by the gentle sound of the waves,

-- We spend most days in the middle of nature, at the edge of the water or even in it.
-We also visit some coastal villages,
+- We spend the majority of the days surrounded by nature by the water or even in the water.
+We also go to some coastal villages,

-- We eat products brought Kendari decorated with fish from the local fishing and local fruits and vegetables,
+- We eat products bought in Kendari with fish from the local fishery and local fruits and vegetables,

 - Everyone helps with the dishes,